JohnArochaDev/password-manager/NEXTSTEPS.md

 15. [NOTDONE] soon will have a password checker for weak passwords as well

-16. [NOTDONE] soon will have the ability to export the password data into a pdf or something
+16. ability to export the password data into a pdf

 17. opinionated endpoints